 - Self-Oriented Perfectionism.
 You set the standard of perfection yourself, and you strive to meet that perfection.
 The “I strive to be as perfect as I can be” thinking.
 You raise the bar yourself.

 - Society-Prescribed Perfectionism.
 You strive for the standards of perfection of others.
-The better you do, the better you’re expected to do.
+The better you perform, the better you’re expected to be better.
 The society raises the bar for you.

 - Other-Oriented Perfectionism.
 You expect others to reach the standard of perfection you’ve defined.
 The “If I ask someone to do it, I expect them to do it as perfect as I am” thinking.
 You raise the bar of others.

 Which type of perfectionism did you fall into?